Why are we calling our credits Carbon+? Because our urban forests deliver many documented benefits:

 In this bundled Credit, some of the benefits of trees are quantified as a credit – a standardized unit of value that represents real trees being planted or preserved in cities and towns across America.

-Local and national companies can buy these Green City Carbon+ Credits from local projects and thereby invest efficiently and reliably in local projects that help keep our cities and towns green, equitable, and livable.
+Local and national companies can buy these City Forest Carbon+ Credits from local projects and thereby invest efficiently and reliably in local projects that help keep our cities and towns green, equitable, and livable.